tetracube/GAIA/README.md

 # GAIA
-Game Artificial Intelligence API
+Game Artificial Intelligence Asset

-API for Artificial Intelligence support based on Unity
+Asset for Artificial Intelligence support based on Unity It supports all kind of Finite State MAchines, including stacked FSM and Behaviour Trees